 8.4 Cost estimates provided by the Agency shall be non-binding.
-If it becomes clear that the actual costs will exceed the Agency’s written cost estimate by more than 15 per cent, the Agency shall advise the customer of such higher costs.
-The increase in costs shall be deemed accepted by the customer if the customer does not object to such increase in writing within three working days of the advice and states cheaper alternatives at the same time.
+If it becomes clear that the actual costs will exceed the Agency’s written cost estimate by more than 15 per cent, the Agency shall advise the Customer of such higher costs.
+The increase in costs shall be deemed accepted by the Customer if the Customer does not object to such increase in writing within three working days of the advice and states cheaper alternatives at the same time.
 Cost increases of up to 15 per cent shall not have to be advised separately.
-Such a deviation from the cost estimate shall be deemed accepted by the customer from the beginning.
+Such a deviation from the cost estimate shall be deemed accepted by the Customer from the beginning.

 8.5 If the Customer unilaterally modifies or cancels work ordered without involving the Agency and notwithstanding other regular support from the same, the Customer shall pay the Agency for the services provided by then according to the agreement on fees and shall reimburse all costs incurred.
-Unless work is canceled on the ground of a breach of the Agency’s duties by gross negligence or willful intent, the Customer shall, in addition, pay the Agency the total fee (commission) agreed for that contract, and the allowance [Anrechnungsvergütung] as defined in Section 1168 of the Austrian Civil Code [ABGB] shall be excluded.
+Unless work is cancelled on the ground of a breach of the Agency’s duties by gross negligence or wilful intent, the Customer shall, in addition, pay the Agency the total fee (commission) agreed for that contract, and the allowance [Anrechnungsvergütung] as defined in Section 1168 of the Austrian Civil Code [ABGB] shall be excluded.
 Furthermore, the Agency shall be indemnified and held harmless from and against any third-party claims, in particular of the Agency’s contractors.
-By payment of the fees the customer shall acquire no rights to use work already carried out; concepts, drafts and other documents which were not implemented shall rather be returned to the Agency without delay.
+By payment of the fees the Customer shall acquire no rights to use work already carried out; concepts, drafts and other documents which were not implemented shall rather be returned to the Agency without delay.

 9. Payment; Retention of title